-Next year, the Board will be exploring the development of a framework for donation requests to supplement the Board's Discretionary Fund Policy and to provide further guidance on decision making.
+The Board has previously discussed the need to develop a framework for donation requests to supplement the Board's Discretionary Fund Policy and to provide further guidance on decision making as requests come in.
+This framework has yet to be developed however will be placed on the Board's workplan for 2022.